edge-cloud/www.edge-cloud.net/_posts/2015-07-20-typo3-with-cloudflare.md

 > [global]

-Don&#8217;t forget to change the sample URL www.example.com with your actual domain.
+Don't forget to change the sample URL www.example.com with your actual domain.

 The better alternative would be to use the more current <a href="https://buzz.typo3.org/people/soeren-malling/article/baseurl-is-dead-long-live-absrefprefix/" target="_blank">config.absRefPrefix</a> capability instead of the legacy config.baseURL.
 This configuration item would instruct TYPO3 to use relative URLs instead of absolute URLs.